 AND I wanted to mention one more thing before we get into this post… I recently started a new side blog called Exposing My Diary, where I’ve been revisiting my multiple diaries and poetry books from grade school through high school.
 I’ve just finished my 7th grade diary, and let’s just say 2005 was QUITE the year.
 It’s cringe!
 It’s awkward!
 It’s a must read.
 Join me in this awkward exploration of first heartbreaks, ~emo~ poetry, mean girls, self-doubt and discovery.

-When people think of French cuisine in Philadelphia, Parc mostly comes to mind (speaking of, @Leo we’re going to go when it opens back up 😉 Or we’ll go here.
+When people think of French cuisine in Philadelphia, Parc mostly comes to mind (speaking of, @Leo we’re going to go when it opens back up) Or we’ll go here.
 We’ll talk).
 But we need to talk about Bistrot La Minette more.

 It’s become a favorite spot of my family’s.
 The first time I went to La Minette, I had the Œuf du Pêcheur – Fisherman’s style poached egg, toast, mussels, tarragon cream, and I have often thought about that delicious dish.
 My dad and I recently returned, and this meal was just as delicious as I remembered.
 I’d recommend this place for pretty much any occasion, be it a romanic night out, a brunch with friends or taking family when they’re visiting the city.

 No one told me about El Techo?
 Despite every publication, blogger, outlet I follow in Philly, I haven’t seen a peep about El Techo.
 Call me a bad blogger, I can take it!
 Located on top of Condesa, El Techo is home to Mexican cuisine and cocktails, and a retractable roof.
 It’s a safe bet to say this is going to be a Philly summer hot spot (for all I know, it already is!).
+Thanks to my friend Andrew who introduced me to it.

 After putting out a plea on Twitter for a new hairdresser, my friend Amanda (thank you!) came through with the suggestion to try out Barnet Fair in Old City.
 Stylist Melina (she is such a boss) absolutely understood exactly what I wanted, and I could not have been happier with the cut and color.
 Not to mention, I was pretty (extremely) happy with the PBR I received after a particularly stressful day.
 Plus, with the prices cuts and full color can be in the city, I was BEYOND thrilled with the cost of it.
 I also loved learning that Barnet Fair is Cockney slang for Hair, clever clever.